maxcell/prince.dev/content/line-highlighting/index.md

 title: 'Adding Line Highlighting to your Code Examples using Prism.js'
 date: '2019-11-28'
 slug: 'line-highlighting'
-tags: ['javascript', 'js', 'blog']
+tags: ['javascript', 'blog']
 draft: false
 ---

 Company blogs, tutorials, and many other websites have code examples on them to help users learn about their product, perform some cool integration, or highlight some specific problem they found and solved.
 These code examples help tell a story for the reader.
 They also serve as nice snippets to just take with you to solve your own coding-related issues.
 Heck that's how StackOverlow finds itself doing the best work.
 So how can we improve the experiences of code examples?
 We are going to introduce line highlighting!

 ## Prerequisite